Why would a student take an online course through NUVHS?

 What is the cost for NUVHS courses?

 NUVHS is a non-profit, 501(c)(3) organization.
 Unlike public schools, NUVHS receives no government funding.
 NUVHS is a tuition-based institution dedicated to providing a quality education to all students.
-Tuition ranges from $295 to $375 per course depending on the format.
+Tuition ranges from $310 to $395 per course depending on the format.
+Please refer to the NUVHS Textbook List to determine if your course requires the purchase (or rental) of a traditional hard copy textbook.
+Students are responsible for costs associated with course required textbooks.
+Some online courses require a $60 Materials Fee.
+Please refer to the current NUVHS Course Approval Chart for a list of specific courses.
+For all NUVHS students, there is a non-refundable admissions application fee of $60.
 NUVHS offers scholarships for individual students.
 For current tuition rates and scholarship opportunities please click here.

 What if a student needs to withdraw from a course?

 The student or their parent/guardian must notify an NUVHS administrator of the student's intent to withdraw via email or telephone.
 Instructors cannot process student withdrawals.
 The NUVHS administrative staff and instructors are available to assist students and their parent/guardian in exploring alternatives that may allow the student to successfully complete the course in lieu of withdrawing.
 Refund calculations are based on the date and time a parent/guardian informs NUVHS of their intent to withdraw his/her student from an NUVHS class.
 More information regarding the NUVHS refund policy may be found here.

 Who can a student contact if he/she is having trouble with an online courses?